 Pediatric Blood Sugar Reference Range

-If your child is constantly fidgeting or unable to relax at night, mineral balance may play a role.
+Related Reading: If your child is constantly fidgeting or unable to relax at night, mineral balance may play a role.
 Therefore, you may want to explore this guide: Magnesium for ADHD in Children: Can This Mineral Calm Hyperactivity?

-1. Thyroid Conditions-ADHD-like symptoms
+1. Thyroid and ADHD-like symptoms

 A 2024 study published in BMC Neurology reported that individuals with hyperthyroidism often experience symptoms nearly identical to ADHD, including anxiety, irritability, and physical restlessness.1

-Furthermore, 2020 research found that children born to mothers with hypothyroidism were significantly more likely to receive an ADHD diagnosis, highlighting the strong genetic and hormonal link between thyroid health and focus.2
+Separate 2020 research found that children born to mothers with hypothyroidism were significantly more likely to receive an ADHD diagnosis, highlighting the strong genetic and hormonal link between thyroid health and focus.2

 Multiple studies, including a 2018 study published in Nature3 and a 2020 meta-analysis of 17 studies,4 have confirmed that children with ADHD often show lower serum ferritin levels, suggested that iron deficiency may affect attention and behavior.